py4j/py4j/py4j-web/getting_started.rst

 you.
 The ``GatewayServer`` constructor takes an object (the entry point) as a parameter.

-Here is an example of an example of an entry point that would allow a Python program to access a pre-configured stack:
+Here is an example of an entry point that would allow a Python program to access a pre-configured stack:

 .. code-block:: java